 Rent remains a high priority payment.
 Where possible, negotiate a rent reduction.
 Rent relief schemes are available in many states and territories.
 Check the scheme’s eligibility requirements and access it if possible.
 If you are struggling and need support check here for steps to take or speak to one of our financial counsellors on 1800 007 007.

-A number of banks have announced assistance for people with home loans, including deferring mortgage repayments, sometimes for up to six months.
+Most banks and home lenders have announced assistance for people with home loans, including deferring mortgage repayments.
 The interest and fees on your loan, however, will keep being added to the amount of the loan, which means your loan will get bigger and it will take you longer to pay it off.

 If you can afford to pay (even a small amount), it is a good idea to do that.
 Do talk to your lender and make a repayment arrangement you can afford.
 Your home loan (being your shelter) is a high priority payment.
 This means you should pay as much as possible.

 It is also likely that most home loan providers will not proceed to sell people’s homes if they have defaulted on repayments during the current pandemic.